 FUN-FILLED EVENTS AND CONTESTS

 Pancake Breakfast (both days, 7 AM), Costume Contest (Saturday, 10 AM), The Great Pumpkin Parade (Saturday, 12 noon), Pie-Eating Contests (Saturday and Sunday, 2 PM), “Smashing Pumpkins: Battle of the Bands” (Saturday and Sunday, 3 PM), Pumpkin Run & Stroll (Sunday, 8 AM), Pumpkin Carving for fun/no judging (Sunday, 10 AM).

-Stock up on the latest and greatest official festival gear including screenprinted t-shirts, hooded sweatshirts, zippered sweatshirts, ladies t-shirts and sweatshirts, men's vintage-inspired baseball shirts, kids sweatshirts and t-shirts, infant onesies, beer mugs, lapel pins, shopping bags and more.
+Stock up on the latest and greatest official festival gear for men, women and kids including t-shirts, hooded sweatshirts, zippered sweatshirts, ladies t-shirts, tanks, and sweatshirts, men's vintage-inspired baseball shirts, kids baseball shirts and t-shirts, blankets, beer mugs, lapel pins, shopping bags and more.

 Download the free Pumpkin Festival mobile app developed by Half Moon Bay’s Phondini Partners which includes an iPad specific version and a helpful “Find Parking” feature!
 This fantastic app is designed to enhance the festival experience for users by providing everything from a fact sheet with key details, information on special attractions, a detailed site map keyed to specific crafts and food vendors, event and entertainment schedules, door-to-door directions, push messaging alerts, Facebook and Twitter integration, and visitor information via a full-function version of Phondini's iCoastside app.
 The app, scheduled to be available in early October, is available for Apple and Android devices.

 THE HALF MOON BAY BEAUTIFICATION COMMITTEE